21 Building Your Timeline

 When Timelines Go Long

-Regardless of your planning, there’s a chance that the project you’ve been assigned to build is going to take longer than you have to build it.
+Regardless of your planning, there’s a chance that the project you’ve been assigned will take longer than you have to build it.
 Perhaps the team hasn’t been working as effectively as you originally expected or the time estimates aren’t accurate resulting in a lower velocity than planned.
-Perhaps someone quit or has been off sick.
-Or perhaps there have been changes identified by the client that weren’t originally planned.
+Maybe someone quit or was off sick.
+Or there have been changes identified by the client that weren’t originally planned.

 Whatever the case, what do you do if suddenly you realize your timeline is going long?